toolleeo/cli-apps/README.md

 * [ipcalc](http://jodies.de/ipcalc) - Takes an IP address and netmask and calculates the resulting broadcast, network, Cisco wildcard mask, and host range.
 * [mitmproxy](https://mitmproxy.org/) - An interactive HTTPS proxy.
 * [mosh](https://mosh.org/) - Remote SSH client that achieve good responsiveness in presence of intermittent connectivity and roaming.
+* [mtr](https://github.com/traviscross/mtr) - mtr combines the functionality of the 'traceroute' and 'ping' programs in a single network diagnostic tool.
 * [Optic](https://www.useoptic.com/) - Optic's Open Source tools make OpenAPI and API-first practices easy for any team to adopt.
 * [Prosody](https://prosody.im/) - Prosody is a modern XMPP communication server.
 It aims to be easy to set up and configure, and efficient with system resources.
 * [PSSH](https://code.google.com/archive/p/parallel-ssh/) - PSSH provides parallel versions of OpenSSH and related tools.
 Included are pssh, pscp, prsync, pnuke, and pslurp.
 The project includes psshlib which can be used within custom applications.